 Liberal leader Philippe Couillard’s side scored 70 seats, including his own (Roberval, previously a PQ bastion), making him the first incumbent in nearly a century to become Premier.

 Many of the star candidates also failed to win their seats, leaving the PQ with 30.
 Marois was among the losers, to Liberal opponent Caroline Simard.

 The PQ did not run a candidate in La Piniere, where Fatima Houda-Pepin decided to run as an independent.
 They were banking on her returning as a Liberal ghost to haunt Couillard in the new government.
 The Liberal opponent won.

 Couillard’s predecessor Jean Charest ran and lost the 2012 election in the Sherbrooke seat; it went back to the Liberals.

 Two other parties, in serious danger of extinction mere weeks ago, actually increased their riding count.
 Each claimed one former PQ seat on the island of Montreal.

 At some 25 percent, the PQ recorded their lowest vote share since 1970.
 Before Marois had the chance to announce her resignation, three other candidates were already jockeying for the party reins.

 The Charbonneau Commission, which suspended operations for the duration of the campaign, returned the very next morning.
 The issue: electoral palm-greasing.
-It is so far the only element Marois (and most party leaders between 1997 and the time of the election) have averted.
+It became the only element Marois (and most party leaders between 1997 and the time of the election) have averted.